 You feel more isolated by those comments, and tend to withdraw from friends and family more and more.
 Unhappiness and helplessness have settled in.
 In some cases, depression is accompanied by symptoms of anxiety such us: restlessness, a sense of dread, feeling constantly "on edge", difficulty concentrating and irritability.
 There is a wide spectrum of depression that ranges from mild to severe forms, which include suicidal ideation or suicidal attempts.

 In order to find the most appropriate treatment for clinical depression, you have to undergo a comprehensive mental health assessment with a consultant psychiatrist.
-During the assessment you will be asked about your personal and family history of anxiety and depression, the age of onset, previous treatments, relapses and also about your physical health history.
+The OAD Clinic’s depression treatment clinic is the place to go to if you’re suffering from clinical depression.
+During the assessment at our depression clinic, you will be asked about your personal and family history of anxiety and depression, the age of onset, previous treatments, relapses and also about your physical health history.
 Blood tests and psychological evaluation may also be needed to clarify the nature of depression.
-Once the comprehensive assessment has been completed, we will be in a position to discuss the best treatment option for your personal circumstances.
+Once the comprehensive assessment has been completed, we will be in a position to discuss the best treatment option - from medication to depression rehab, for your personal circumstances.

-The OAD Clinic offers bespoke treatments for treating Depression.
+The OAD Clinic offers bespoke treatments for treating Depression at our depression therapy clinic.

-Contact us today to get the help you need.
+Contact us today to get the help you need at our clinic for depression.

 What is Treatment Resistant Depression (TRD)?